 USC faculty and staff are instrumental in developing overseas study opportunities.
 Explore the ways you can become involved by taking a group of students to Paris, traveling with colleagues to Costa Rica or advising students on courses from across the globe.

 Created in Fall 2016, the Peace Corps Prep program prepare students for international development fieldwork and potential Peace Corps service.
 Through interrelated coursework, hands-on experience, and professional development, students build competencies in training and experience in a work sector, foreign language skills, intercultural competence, and professional leadership development to better prepare them for the competitive process of applying to the Peace Corps.

-International Student Services provides essential support services to international students at the University of South Carolina on matters of immigration compliance, academic concerns, cultural adjustment, and personal development in order to promote student success.
+International Student and Scholar Support provides essential support services to international students at the University of South Carolina on matters of immigration compliance, academic concerns, cultural adjustment, and personal development in order to promote student success.
 As a part of Global Carolina, ISS encourages global engagement and facilitates internationalization for the greater USC community through outreach activities and cross-cultural programming.

-Learn more about the work of Global Carolina and the many initiaives and offices that fall under its banner.
+Learn more about the work of Global Carolina and the many initiatives and offices that fall under its banner.